 If you’re looking for a unique cross-country road trip, US Route 6, also known as the Grand Army of the Republic Highway (honoring the American Civil War veterans association), might be the path for you.
 Running from Provincetown, MA, to Bishop, CA, Route 6 is a main route of the U.S. Highway system.
 From 1936 to 1964, its western terminus was Long Beach, CA, making it the longest highway in the country.
-In 1964, however, California renumbered its highways, resulting in Route 6 losing its “longest highway” title to US Route 20.
+In 1964, however, California renumbered its highways, resulting in Route 6 losing its “longest highway” title to US 20.

-Despite being one of the longest contiguous highways in the country, Route 6 is known for meandering somewhat haphazardly through small towns and countryside, much like that which surrounds Wellsboro and the Penn Wells.
+Despite being one of the longest contiguous highways in the country, Route 6 is know for meandering somewhat haphazardly through small towns and countryside, much like that which surrounds Wellsboro and the Penn Wells.
 This makes it a popular road for motorcycle and classic car tours.
 The Penn Wells Lodge is located directly on Route 6, while the Penn Wells Hotel is just half a block away.
 So whatever travels put you on Route 6, the Penn Wells is the premier destination to rest and relax as you enjoy this celebrated road.